tonyctyy/content-recommendation/README.md

 - [Perplexity](https://www.perplexity.ai/collections/Content-Recommendation-FYP-r8AxwOpsSAyDXFh7Np00lg): Perplexity is used for the research purpose and we have a group chat.
 We can ask questions here.
 - [Introduction of Content Recommendation System](https://slogix.in/phd-research-topics-in-recommender-systems-based-on-deep-learning/): This website provides an brief intro on different content recommendation techniques, potential research directions, etc. We can kick off the project here.
 - [Dataset for Content Recommendation System (Github)](https://github.com/RUCAIBox/RecSysDatasets): This Github repo contains many different datasets for content recommendation system.
 We can choose our dataset here.
+- [Tensorflow Official Tutorial](https://www.youtube.com/watch?v=BthUPVwA59s&list=PLQY2H8rRoyvy2MiyUBz5RWZr5MPFkV3qz&index=2): This series of videos provides an overview of the content recommendation system and how to build it using Tensorflow.
+- [FunRec](https://github.com/datawhalechina/fun-rec?tab=readme-ov-file): This Github repo is a Chinese study content for content recommendation system but I haven't checked the detail.
+- [Content Recommendation System Tutorial from Red Algorithm Engineer](https://youtu.be/5dTOPen28ts?si=qhYBTACSpeeFZXqk): This series of videos uses Red as the example to explain the content recommendation system.
+It is in Chinese and I use a lot information here to do the summary.

+## Summary (update on 30/6/2024)
+### Content Recommendation System
+The Content Recommendation System includes different stages:
+1. **Retrieval** (reduce results from trillions to thousands)
+   - It usually combines different methods (e.g. Collaborative Filtering, GNN)to retrieve results and add them up.
+2. **Pre-Ranking** (reduce results from thousands to hundreds)
+   - This is where neural networks are used to do prediction in terms of the evaluation metrics (e.g. click-through rate, like rate).
+3. **Ranking** (a more complex mechanism to rank results compare to pre-ranking)
+4. **Re-Ranking** (reduce results from hundreds to tens)
+   - It considers both scores and variety of the results.
+As a result, it sets up rules to re-distribute similar results.
+   - It uses different sampling methods (e.g. MMR, DPP) to reduce results.
+   - It also adds advertisements and additional information to the results.

+### Popular Techniques
+- **Collaborative Filtering:** These systems rely heavily on user behavior data to make recommendations.
+  - If a user is interested in an item, it is more likely that they will be interested in similar items.
+  - It holds two indexes:
+    - **User Index:** It stores the user behavior data (e.g. the past 100 clicks and other  interactions) to determine user preferences.
+    - **Item Index:** It stores the content data to determine if two items are similar.
+When the user groups are similar, the item groups are also considered similar.
+We usually use the Jaccard index or cosine similarity to determine if two items are similar.
+  - When it is used in retrieval:
+    1. Given a user id, it returns the **last-n** items that the user has interacted with through the **User Index**.
+(We assume they are interested in these items)
+    2. Using the **last-n** items, it returns the **top-k** similar item for each item through the **Item Index**.
+    3. This method returns at most n*k results.
+It then predicts the interest score for each item.
+    4. Return the 100 results.
+  - **Challenge:** Acquiring user behavior data can be difficult.

+### Alternative Approaches
+- **Content-Based Techniques:**
+  - **Item-Item Collaborative Filtering:** This method only requires content data, making it suitable when user behavior data is unavailable.

+- **Synthetic User Behavior Data:**
+  - **Generating Data:** Another approach is to generate synthetic user behavior data from available content data.

+### Measurements
+**Case Study of Social Media (e.g. Red):**
+- **Key Performance Indicators:**
+  - Click Through Rate: Clicks/Impressions
+  - Like Rate: Likes/Clicks
+  - Share Rate: Shares/Clicks
+  - Comment Rate: Comments/Clicks
+  - Finish Rate: Scroll to the end/Clicks x f(length of the content)
+- **North Star Metric** (This is a more important metric.)**:**
+  - User Size: Daily Active Users (DAU), Monthly Active Users (MAU), etc.
+  - User Stat: Average Time Spent on Content (ATC), Average Number of Content Views (ANV), etc.
+  - Posting Stat: Average Number of Posts (AP), Post Penetration Rate (PPR), etc.

+### Strategy Procedure
+1. Offline Experiment
+   - This is the focus of the project.
+We can use the dataset to test the model.
+2. AB Test
+   - We can't use the dataset to conduct AB test as AB Test is a simulation.
+3. Update Strategy